bernardosulzbach/waves/README.md

 ## Commands

+### Selecting an oscillator

 The keys 1 through 8 select one of the eight possible oscillators.
 If that oscillator is not active, it is created and added at the origin.

+### Moving an oscillator

 The arrow keys move the selected oscillator around.

+### Deleting oscillators

 Pressing `Delete` will delete the currently selected oscillator.

+### Changing the intensity of an oscillator

+Pressing `+` and `-` should, respectively, increase and decrease the intensity of the selected oscillator.

+> **Note**: this value has upper and lower bounds, so holding the key forever won't
+> help much. *This is not a bug*.

+### Dissipation model

+Pressing `D` toggles the dissipation model.

+In the terminal window, if the process is not detached, the dissipation model changes will be printed.

+> **Warning**: these dissipation models are visual approximations not meant to be
+> physically accurate.